Diver

 Day-to-day tasks

-Depending on the type of diving you do, you could:
+As a diver, your duties will depend on the type of diving you do.

-• explore, survey, build or maintain offshore oil and gas drilling rigs and pipelines
+• survey offshore oil and gas drilling rigs and pipelines

-• carry out underwater repairs, demolition or salvage on civil engineering projects
+• carry out underwater repairs, demolition or salvage on civil engineering jobs

 • search for and recover missing persons or evidence for the police